Model catalog

 Why not run the whole agent on the best model?

-Because most turns don't need it and every turn resends the full history.
-Routing routine turns to a fast cheap model typically cuts agent cost by 5 to 10x with no visible quality change.
+Because most turns don’t need it and every turn resends the full history.
+Routing routine turns to a cheaper model cuts agent cost by multiples with no visible quality change; the input-price spread on the catalog runs from $0.02 to $5 per million tokens.
 The hard steps still go to the strong model.

 Can open-weight models run production agents?

 Yes.
-DeepSeek V4 handles reasoning-heavy agent work at a tenth of frontier prices, and fine-tuning it on your resolved cases is how an agent gets better at your workload specifically, something no proprietary API offers.
+GLM 5.2 and Qwen 3.5 handle agent work at open-market prices, and fine-tuning an open base on your resolved cases is how an agent gets better at your workload specifically, something no closed API offers.

 How much does an AI agent cost to run?